dmr-capstone/fiscal-shock/README.md

 # Team 12 - DMR Capstone

 ## Information
 This is the capstone repository of Team 12, Spring 2020.
+Please use Unity 2019.3 for editing.

 ## Cloning
 Please make sure to have your login information available when you clone the repository.
 It will ask you to login.